palkan/gem-check/src/pages/en.md

 Looking for an automation?
 Take a look at [`github-changelog-generator`](https://github.com/skywinder/github-changelog-generator) and [`loglive`](https://github.com/egoist/loglive).

-Your commits history is also a kind of changelog, so use meaningful messages ([`git-cop`](https://github.com/bkuhlmann/git-cop) can help you with it).
+Your commits history is also a kind of changelog, so, use meaningful messages ([`git-cop`](https://github.com/bkuhlmann/git-cop) can help you with it).

 - [ ] Provide upgrade notes